CyanoFresh/yii2-edbu-template/README.md

-Portfolio DataBase
+Yii2 Template
 ============================

-This is my portfolio database, like a "hub" for all my works.
-Built on Yii2 Framework.
-Also REST API available.
+This is my template for quick project development.
+Based on basic template but with environments and other features.

 DIRECTORY STRUCTURE